How to Run Old Games and Software on Windows 10

 Microsoft tries to make programs and file formats backward compatible.
 It doesn’t always work.
-Sometimes the gap between operating systems is too far and your favorite old game or software will fail to work.
+Sometimes the gap between operating systems is too far and your favorite old Windows game or software will fail to work.

 Applications designed for Windows XP, Windows 98, and older are now starting to struggle.
 Many cease to function unless you find a specific Windows 10 fix for the older software.
 Even using the Windows 10 built-in compatibility modes, some programs refuse to come back to life.

 Before you give up hope, try these tips to get your old Windows games and programs running on Windows 10.

 Why Don’t Old Games and Apps Run on Windows 10?

 Some old games and programs do run on Windows 10.
 It depends on the program.
 If the program or game is especially valuable to its user base, a workaround might exist.
 Otherwise, you should consult this short list of reasons your old software is refusing to play ball with Windows 10.

 - Dependencies on Old Software Versions: Some software depend on old libraries no longer automatically included in the Windows 10 installation.

 - 16-bit Software: 64-bit versions of Windows do not contain the built-in compatibility layer for older 16-bit applications.
 You can read more about why 64-bit Windows no longer supports 16-bit applications here.

 - DOS Software: Windows 10, like all versions of Windows since Windows XP, no longer runs on top of DOS.
 Some DOS programs still run, but the vast majority—especially games—simply fail to work.